Greklln/Nameless-Java-Password-Manager/README.md

 # Nameless Java Password Manager

-This is a password manager written in Java, you are free to use it for whatever you like.
+This is a password manager written in Java.

+It uses the JavaFX library for the GUI